GogaIV/GogaIV/README.md

 ##
-I’m currently learning C# more in-depth to hopefully branch into backend development. <br>
+My speciality is backend development ☺️ <br>
 I'm currently working on ElectronDictionaryApp and helping with the VPS Project<br>

 My most recent completed project was the Flask Recipe WebApp<br>